rockettheme/docs/Docs/magento/themes/graffito/INDEX.md

 The integrated RokMage extensions are all included in the download zip.
 However, the configuration settings for each extension also make up part of the theme, as they control image sizes, layout options, animation settings, and so on.
 So, these changes also need to be added.

-If you've set up a fresh Magento store (with or without sample data) and **have yet to start on any customization**, you can simply drop the extension settings SQL installer file (**mysql4-install-1.0.php**) into the **ExtensionSetup** module (**app/code/community/Rockettheme/ExtensionSetup/sql/extensionsetup_setup/**), replacing the dummy file that's currently there.
+If you've set up a fresh Magento store (with or without sample data) and **have yet to start on any customization**, you can simply drop the extension settings SQL installer file (**mysql4-install-1.0.php**) into the **ExtensionSetup** module (**app/code/community/Rockettheme/ExtensionSetup/sql/extensionsetup_setup/**), replacing the dummy file that is currently there.
 This will assign the optimal configuration settings for this theme.

 It will also automatically edit your CMS homepage to show the HomepageGrid extension, edit the other default CMS pages to use the correct RokMageLayout for the theme, and edit the footer menu CMS block to work within the FooterBlock extension. **Be sure to replace the installer file BEFORE you add the theme files to your Magento installation**, otherwise, the ExtensionSetup module will run with the dummy file in place.